IceMoonMagic/Satisfactory-Splitter-Calculator/README.md

 ## Usage

+Unix (Linux & Mac) users may omit explicitly calling the python interpreter.
+E.g. `./api.py ...` instead of `python api.py ...`

 ### JSON Output
 Run `api.py` in some sort of console / shell.
 Just enter the desired outputs as arguments (if ony one is present, evenly splits).
-Other flags allow for customization of highest available default belt, alternate belts, max splits per splitter, max merges, and a save to file.
+Other flags allow for customization of the highest available default belt, alternate belts, max splits per splitter, max merges, and a save to file.
 Check `-h` or `--help` for more details.

 Ex: